mhogomchungu/qCheckGMail/README.md

 After an update check,if all accounts have no new email,the icon will turn greyish and will change its state to "normal" and plasma desktop will hide it by default.

-This project seeks to replicate some of the functionality of this project: http://code.google.com/p/gmail-plasmoid/
+This project seeks to replicate some of the functionality of gmail-plasmoid hosted at: http://code.google.com/p/gmail-plasmoid/

 The project appear to be dead and with annoying issues like: